Screenly/clock-app/README.md

 # Screenly Clock App

+**Warning:** This project has been abandoned in favor of the [Clock Edge App](https://github.com/Screenly/Playground/tree/master/edge-apps/clock).

 ![Clock App Screenshot](https://github.com/Screenly/standalone-app-store/blob/master/_assets/img/app-clock-digital.jpg?raw=true)

 This is an example asset for Screenly as part of the [Screenly Playground](https://github.com/Screenly/playground).